vasily122/report/README.md

 Main purpose of the project is to research and develop monitoring scripts for personal notebook of my (favourite) MOM:)

-She uses lubuntu + 3G-modem for skyp*e whith me and relatives.
+She uses lubuntu 12.04lts + 3G-modem for skype whith me and relatives.

 1.Main script report.py installed in ~/DO
 It starts on @reboot by cron and if network exists- send me email that OK.

-2.If necessary, it download file chunk.py with additional diagnostic commands.
+2.If necessary, it download file chunk test_besk.py with additional commands.
-Because of no ssh, even static IP - communications via email.
+Because of no ssh, no even static IP - communications via email only if reboot